mponce0/SystemTools/src-content/glossary.md

 Set of instructions, standards, rules and specifications follow to be translated into *machine code* to be executed by the computer.
 Examples: Python, C, C++, Java, Fortran, R, C#, etc.

+There are several ways in which programming languages are grouped or classified.

+For instance, they can be grouped by how "close" to the actual hardware and
+   - high-level, is a programming level that offers a lot of abstractions and pre-defined functionalities when writting programs.
+Examples of this are: Python, R, ...
+   - low-level, refers to a programming level that is very close (low) to the hardware details is.
+Examples of this are: C, Fortran, assembly.

+Another possible way to classify programming languages is based on how the *translation* from the source code into the machine code is done:
+   - compiled,
+   - interpreted,

 ## Function

 ## Modularity